-- (a) Treatment charges made by a nurse for nursing at home benefit detailed in the benefits table. - (b) Saga HealthPlan Saver Plus:

-Charges made by, or incurred in, a hospital for ITU (Intensive Therapy Unit, sometimes called Intensive Care Unit) treatment only when ITU treatment immediately follows eligible private treatment and you or your next of kin have asked for the ITU treatment to be received privately.
+- (a) Treatment charges made by a nurse for nursing at home benefit detailed in the benefits table. - (b) Charges made by, or incurred in, a private hospital or any NHS hospital for ITU (Intensive Therapy Unit, sometimes called Intensive Care Unit) treatment only when: - you are already having eligible private treatment; and - the ITU treatment immediately follows eligible private treatment; and - you or your next of kin have asked for the ITU treatment to be received privately; and - we have agreed the costs before you start the intensive care treatment.
 (See also section 4 for emergency treatment.) - (c) NHS cash benefit, as shown on the benefits table, for each night you receive free treatment in an NHS Intensive Therapy Unit or NHS Intensive Care Unit.